self-hosted · for solo developers

 sandboxed by default

-Every prompt-to-completion cycle runs in a fresh gVisor-isolated container.
-A user-space kernel intercepts every syscall; when the turn ends, the container is destroyed.
+Each session runs in its own fresh gVisor-isolated container.
+A user-space kernel intercepts every syscall; when the session ends, the container is destroyed.
 Always on, no toggle.
 Runaway scripts and malicious tool calls can't escape into your real workspace.

 instant search